Arduino controlled Toilet using wiper motors and wave shield, range finder. Eyes made out of ping pong balls with green LEDs

 I had to use an x-acto knife to cut off excess from the bushing, this held the flat steel bracket on very securely.
 I then cut 10" of Punched Angle zinc plate.
 This was perfect is had holes every inch.
 I spent about an hour walking up and down home depot trying to find items that I could use for my project that they where not intended for :D I attached the Angle bracket to the back side of the bowl lid with short screws making sure they did not go through to the other side.
 Then I noticed that the alignment was not correct the wiper motor was correct.
 I should have mounted the angle bracket differently than I did.
 I was able to put a Z bend in the bracket, I was very happy that I had a vise.
 I had to use hammer and care that the bend was where I needed it.
 Once this was done, I could test out how long the flat bar needed to be, I would hold the bowl lid up to the highest point.
 I then would take small cuts off the flat bar and then test fit again.
 Important to make sure the bowl wiper motor arm is up at the highest point while doing this.
 I then used the grinder to round and smooth all the edges.
 After drilling a 1/2" hole into the other end of the flat bar, I was able to attach the bowl wiper arm.

 I also mounted a micro switch in the bowl seat, only the lid would move up and down.
 I needed the switch to let me know when the bowl lid was closed.
 This meant that I would have four wires that needed to be routed to the tank.
 I tried to route them trough the toilet, the passages are very small.
 In the end I went for 1 1/2 white heat shrink that I got from MicroCenter.
 I cut a notch in the back of the toilet seat for the microswitch.
 It took a bit of trail and error to get the switch into the correct position.
 Then I realized I can take the toilet seat off the toilet and get to the bottom of it, this made getting the correct location for the microswitch easy.
-Here is the...Read more »
+Here is the bowl section completed...Read more »